Christmas home tour with disco balls and bows

 The layout and trees I use have remained the same because I’m happy with it and don’t crave a change.
 I also will always bring back the glass icicles every year because I love them so much and they are worth every penny.

 You can also see last year’s Housewalk and how I decorated the same sparse Christmas tree.
-I skipped the clip on candles for now but might add them yet.
+This year, I skipped the clip on candles for now, but might add them yet.

-I bought my daughter a disco ball throw pillow in the Target dollar section at the beginning of the year for her room makeover.
-They are back in stock slightly larger and I got a couple more of them which are on the sofa.
+I bought my daughter a disco ball throw pillow at the beginning of the year for her room makeover.
+I got a couple more of them and added them to our sofa.

 I usually close those doorway curtains to the kitchen for photos but kept it open this year instead so you can see the layout of our house better.
 My parents always had curtains on doorways like this and I just like the look too.
 It balances out the curtains on the other side of the room and makes it feel more cozy.